 Autonomous vehicles/UAV: Autonomous vehicles/UAV applications have some common functional requirements.
 For example, Autonomous vehicles/UAV shall support Detect and Avoid (DAA) to avoid obstacles.
 Meanwhile, Autonomous vehicles/UAV shall have the capability to monitor path information, like selecting routes, complying with traffic regulations.

-Weather or air pollution monitoring: The quality of the received wireless signal displays different attenuation characteristics with changes in air humidity, air particulate matter (PM) concentration, carrier frequency and etc, which can be used for weather or air quality detection.
+or air pollution monitoring: The quality of the received wireless signal displays different attenuation characteristics with changes in air humidity, air particulate matter (PM) concentration, carrier frequency and etc, which can be used for weather or air quality detection.

 Indoor Health Care and Intrusion Detection.
-Respiration rate estimation, breathing depth estimation, apnoea detection, elders’ vital sign monitoring and indoor intrusion detection can be realized by wireless sensing.
+Respiration rate estimation, breathing depth estimation, apnoea detection, elders’ vital sign monitoring and indoor intrusion detection can be realized

-Additionally, sensing of wireless communication channels and environment could further improve the performance of communication systems.
+Sensing of wireless communication channels and environment could further improve the performance of communication systems.
 Some examples of sensing assisted communication scenarios are:

 Sensing UE’s location and channel environment to narrow the beam sweeping range and shorten the beam training time.